Fast and Efficient Gossip Algorithms for Robust and Non-smooth Decentralized Learning: AsylADMM for Non-smooth Convex Decentralized Optimization

-Here, we present a series of experiments comparing our novel asynchronous ADMM algorithm (AsylADMM) with several existing distributed optimization methods: DAPD from \citet{bianchi2015coordinate}, AsyncADMM from \citet{iutzeler2013asynchronous}, and distributed subgradient descent from \citet{nedic2009distributed}.
-We evaluate performance across multiple problem settings, including median and quantile estimation, as well as various network topologies.
-The code for our experiments is available in the supplementary material.
+We present the experiment setup used for \cref{fig:first_fig}, where we compare AsylADMM with several existing distributed optimization methods: DAPD \cite{bianchi2015coordinate}, AsyncADMM \cite{iutzeler2013asynchronous}, and distributed subgradient descent \cite{nedic2009distributed}.
+We evaluate performance on quantile estimation, as well as mean estimation for our case-specific theoretical analysis.
+Our implementation is provided in the supplementary material.

 \textbf{Setup.} We evaluate distributed optimization methods on quantile estimation problems using contaminated data.
 Unless otherwise specified, experiments use a network of $n=101$ nodes arranged in a geometric graph with $507$ edges.
 Each node observes data from a contaminated Gaussian distribution: 80\% from $\mathcal{N}(10, 3^2)$ and 20\% from $\mathcal{N}(30, 5^2)$.
-We use an odd sample size to ensure a unique median.
-All results report mean absolute error over $100$ independent trials.
-For each trial, the step size $\rho$ is drawn uniformly from $[0.1, 1.0]$ and applied consistently across all algorithms, and data assignments are randomly shuffled across nodes.
+Sample size is odd to ensure a unique median.
+All results report mean absolute error (MAE) over $100$ independent trials (see Appendix~\ref{app:mae-discussion} for the rationale).
+For each trial, the step size $\rho$ is drawn uniformly from $[0.1, 1.0]$ and data assignments are randomly shuffled across nodes.
 This design evaluates robustness to both hyperparameter selection and data distribution on the graph.